-Tired of the disrespectful way your child talks back to you?
-Learn what to do about disrespectful children and how to rebuild your relationship.
+Tired of the backtalk from your kids?
+Learn what to do when your child disrespects you and how to rebuild your relationship.

 The Terrible Two’s.
 The Threenager stage.
-When kids were younger, we could chalk their snarkiness to “it’s just a stage.”
+When kids were younger, we could chalk their snarky attitude to “it’s just a stage.”

 But after a while, that stage can get out of hand.

-Kids can be disrespectful, no matter how many times we’ve tried to break through.
-And the attitude sometimes stems from a major change in the home—not exactly something we could just erase.
+Kids can be disrespectful, no matter how many times we’ve tried to teach them otherwise.
+Eye-rolling, poor tone of voice, sarcasm, and even physical aggression can be their go-to way of communicating.
+Sometimes, the attitude and anger stem from a major change in the home—not exactly something we could erase.

-Regardless of the reason, it’s difficult for all people involved.
-Both parent and child seem to circle around one another with no sign of meeting halfway.
+Regardless of the possible reasons for these problem behaviors, it’s difficult for everyone involved.
+Both parent and child seem to circle one another with no sign of meeting halfway.